lbenz730/missing_eligibility_tte/README.md

 Due to privacy concerns, the raw/derived datasets can not be stored locally or in GitHub.

 * __simulations/__: Folder of simulation inputs and outputs
+* __microvascular_results/__: Results for effect of bariatric surgery on microvascular outcomes from sensitivity analysis.

 ## Figures (`figures/`)